arturoherrero/arturoherrero.com/pages/movies.md

 ---
 layout: default
 title: Movies
-description: This is the list of best movies that I've watched in my life.
+description: This is the list of the best movies I've watched.
 permalink: /movies/
 ---

 ## {{ page.title }}

 I love cinema.
-This is the list of best movies that I've watched in my life.
+This is the list of the best movies I've watched.

 ### 1920s